isomorphic-software/smartclient-docs/classes/GridRenderer.md

 ### Description
 Refresh an individual cell without redrawing the grid.

-The cell's value, CSS class, and CSS text will be refreshed, to the current values returned by getCellValue(), getCellStyle(), and getCellCSSText(), respectively.
-Also, if displaying a standard hover (not a hover component), re-checks to see if the hover should continue to be displayed, hiding the hover if not, or updating the hover if so.
+The cell's value, CSS class, and CSS text will be refreshed, to the current values returned by getCellValue(), getCellStyle() and getCellCSSText() respectively.

 ### Parameters